How Much Do Managed IT Services Cost in Canada? (2026 Pricing Guide)

 Managed IT pricing in Canada: by the numbers

-The Canadian managed-IT pricing band is bracketed by a small set of load-bearing market figures.
+Canadian managed-IT rates are bracketed by a small set of load-bearing market figures.
 Each capsule below is a self-contained, verifiable data point you can cite back to its source.

 Managed IT pricing tiers: what each band actually buys